relentlesss/BlackScholes101/README.md

 # BlackScholes101

-Call and Put option pricing using the Black-Scholes model.
+Call and Put option pricing functions using the Black-Scholes model.

 Plot change in option price with respect to change in parameter (partial change).